abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 ![Pulse Audio Configuration](pulseaudio-config.png)

 ## Text on screen too small (Only on PopOS 20.10 and older)
 Out of the box, the text on the screen is too small to read.
-Enable `Fractional Scaling` in `Settings > Displays` to 125% or 150% for a comfortable reading.
+Enable `Fractional Scaling` in `Settings > Displays` to 125% or 150% for comfortable reading.

 ![Display Fractional Scaling](displays-fractional-scaling.png)